ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d3 - - - day planning.md

 State:

-- State & when we need it:
+- State vs. props.

+- When should we use the state
   - Store information that belongs to a component
   - Can change over time
-    - We want to reflect the changes in the UI (in the JSX)
+  - We want to reflect the changes in the UI (JSX)

+- Syntax
-- State vs. props.
+  - hooks
+  - useState() hook

 - Remember:
     - Do Not Modify State Directly
         - Instead, use the updater function (ex. `setCounter`)